-Below you'll find a description and technique for elimination of the pests commonly associated with mint damage.
+Below you'll find descriptions and techniques for elimination of the pests commonly associated with mint damage.

-Spider Mites - The mite associated with causing mint damage is the Two Spot Spider Mite.
-These small (~3-4mm), translucent colored pests live on the undersides of mint leaves and generally cluster towards the tops of new growth.
+The mite associated with causing mint damage is the Two-Spotted Spider Mite.
+These small (~3-4 mm), translucent-colored pests live on the undersides of mint leaves and generally cluster towards the tops of new growth.
 Thriving in hot and arid conditions, spider mites cause damage by piercing tiny holes in leaf cells.
 They'll make their presence known by causing speckled discoloration on leaves and leaving behind a thin webbing that is much like a spider's.

-Loopers - Both the Alfalfa and Cabbage Looper are pests of the mint plant, with the cabbage looper being the more common of the two.
-Loopers are foliage consuming caterpillars that reach 1–2 inches in length are are normally varying shades of green.
-They cause significant damage by consuming large portions of leaf and stem.
+Both the Alfalfa and Cabbage Looper are pests of the mint plant, with the latter being the more common of the two.
+Loopers are foliage-consuming caterpillars that reach 1–2 inches in length and are normally varying shades of green.
+They cause significant damage by consuming large portions of leaves and stems.
 Instead of being called a caterpillar or worm, loopers get their name from their unique 'curling' or 'looping' movement.

-Flea Beetles - Mint plants suffering from flea beetles are easily spotted, as the beetles will jump from the plant's leaves when disturbed.
-These small (~1.5cm) beetles are a shiny black/bronze color.
+Mint plants suffering from flea beetles are easily spotted, as the beetles will jump from the plant's leaves when disturbed.
+These small (~1.5 cm) beetles are a shiny black/bronze color.
 They cause damage by chewing small holes through the leaves.
 These holes will often show up in clusters.